FinalCAD/csv2hash/README.md

 	{ ..., message: 'value of :name is not supported, please you one of :values' }

-produce ':
+produce :

-	value of aswering is not supported, please you one of [yes, no]'
+	value of aswering is not supported, please you one of [yes, no]

 #### Definition

-You should provide a definition, you have 2 types of definitions, mapping defintion for seach on x,y in your data or collection definition for rules apply for all lines in x, so you position rules should be one entry array or simply integer value
+You should provide a definition, you have 2 types of definitions, mapping definition for search on x,y in your data or collection definition for rules apply for all lines in x, so you position rules should be only x value

 ### Sample